MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/System-Requirements--and-Installation.md

 > In this release, you cannot mount ReFS volumes formatted by using Windows Server 2016 Technical Preview 3.
 These volumes will appear as "raw," though the data is intact.
 If you need to recover data from those volumes, mount them using Windows Server 2016 Technical Preview 3.
 ReFS volumes formatted by using Windows Server 2012, Windows Server 2012 R2, or Windows Server 2016 Technical Preview 4 can be mounted in this release without issues.

 > [!NOTE]
 > If at the time of installation, you choose to install with the Server Core option, you should be aware that no GUI components are installed at all and you will not be able to install or uninstall them with Server Manager.
-If you need GUI features, be sure to choose the "Server with Desktop Experience" option when you install [!INCLUDE[winthreshold_server_2](includes/winthreshold_server_2_md.md)].
+If you need GUI features, be sure to choose the "Server with Desktop Experience" option when you install Windows Server 2016 Technical Preview.
 For more information, see [Getting Started with Nano Server](Getting-Started-with-Nano-Server.md)

 > [!IMPORTANT]
 > For this release, use these product keys: